djvill/APLS/doc/how-to-use/search/search.md

 Once you enter a pattern into the search matrix and click _Search_, a <span class="keyterm">progress bar</span> pops up (highlighted in **orange**{:.hl-5} below):

-{% include screengrab.html src="search/overview-progress.png" %}
+{% include screengrab.html src="search/overview-progress.png" layout=true %}

 #### Search matrix and pattern inputs
 {: .no_toc}